OliverStone01/Try-Hack-Me/personal-notes/pre-security/how-the-web-works/dns-in-detail.md

 `DNS` = Domain Name System

-DNS provides a simple way for us to communicate with devices on the internet without needing to remember complex numbers.
-Much like a house has a unique address for sending mail directly to it, every computer on the internet has its own unique address.
+DNS provides a simple way for us to communicate with devices on the internet without needing to remember complex IP addresses.
+Much like how a house has a unique address for sending mail directly to it, every computer on the internet has its own unique address.
 This is called an `IP address`.

 An IP address is made up of four octets ranging from `0-255`, which looks like this:
 ```